Barnaby (comics): History

 Barnaby was primarily a daily strip which began April 20, 1942, and later had a short-lived Sunday strip (December 1, 1946, to May 30, 1948).
 Instead of hand-lettering, Barnaby used typography in the balloons.
 The typeface is Italic Futura Medium, which was designed by the German typographer Paul Renner in the 1920s.

 In 1946, when Johnson began to concentrate on his children's books, the strip was drawn by Johnson's Connecticut neighbor, artist Jack Morley, who had previously drawn editorial cartoons for the New York Journal American.
 For a year, Morley collaborated on the writing of the strip with Ted Ferro, who teamed with his wife for nine years on their scripts for the daytime comedy-drama radio serial, Lorenzo Jones.
 The Morley/Ferro strips ran from December 31, 1945, to September 14, 1947.

 Starting September 14, 1947, Johnson began scripting again, with Morley doing the art.
 Johnson assisted Morley by giving him specific layouts for each panel, and the credit "Jack Morley and CJ" was then used on the strip.
 The final story reached a conclusion on February 2, 1952.

 Revival and reprints

 The strip was briefly revived, with adaptations of the early stories minus their World War II references, for a run from September 12, 1960, to April 14, 1962.
 These strips were redrawn in Johnson's style by Warren Sattler.

-Barnaby received much critical praise when it first appeared, and it has been reprinted in Barnaby Quarterly (three issues, 1940s), by Henry Holt and Company (two hardcover books, with strips redrawn), Dover books (reprinting the first hardcover, 1960s), Ballantine Books (six paperbacks, 1980s) and in Comics Revue magazine.
+Barnaby received much critical praise when it first appeared, and it has been reprinted in Barnaby Quarterly (three issues, 1940s), by Henry Holt and Company (two hardcover books, with strips redrawn), Dover books (reprinting the first hardcover, 1960s), Ballantine Books (six paperbacks, 1980s) and Comics Revue magazine.
 These reprints still command high prices from used book dealers.